Skons/SOAS/README.md

 ### <a name='x.x.x'></a>2025.x.x.x
 - **BREAKING** SOAS now supports Arduino and the ESP-IDF framework.
 You will need to configure your SOAS accordingly.
 Please review the modules sestion
 - **BREAKING** Home Assistant # time, snooze time and sleep timer are changed to datetime or time components
-- RTTTL module support
+- RTTTL module support, thanks @popy24
-- DS1307 module support
+- DS1307 module support, thanks @popy24
-- GL5516 module support (Contrast based on room brightness)
+- GL5516 module support (Contrast based on room brightness), thanks @popy24
-- Support for local alarm on, even when the alarm is sounding
+- Support for local alarm on, even when the alarm is sounding, see `Alarm on local after seconds`
 - Improved `night_mode` detection
+- Audio Server, thanks @randellmatt
 - Documentation updates

 ### <a name=''></a>2025.9.7.1